• Home

 VA Form 10-10ez: Healthcare Application

-What is a for 10-10EZ?
+What is a 10-10EZ?
 The VA Form 10-10EZ allows veterans to apply for enrollment in the VA health care system.
 The VA uses the information provided on the form to determine the veteran’s eligibility for medical benefits.
 Usually, the form only takes about 30 minutes to complete.
 Veterans who require assistance completing the form may:

 Definitions of Terms Used on This Form